Salty, sweet, and crispy, Everything Seasoned Bacon is destined to become the only way you’ll want to eat bacon!

-There’s not much to this recipe, but so much to love about the flavor.
-Since I first came up with Everything-Seasoned Bacon, it has become the go-to bacon in our house.
-The Boy wants it on burgers, in BLTs, on the side of everything, because it.
+There’s not much labor to this recipe, but so much to love about the flavor.
+Since the first time I made Everything-Seasoned Bacon, it has become the go-to bacon in our house.
+Salty from the bacon and the everything seasoning and sweet from the maple syrup glaze, this bacon has, well… everything!
+The Boy wants it on burgers, in BLTs, and on the side of all the breakfast stuff, because It.
 Is.
 Everything!

 Everything Bagel Seasoning (This makes a lot, but you’ll want it for “Everything”!)